 The House produces many documents for the use of its Members, their staff and the public.
-These documents enable all interested parties to follow parliamentary business; they also provide a permanent record of debate, decisions taken and information about business due to come before the House and its committees.
-All House publications are published simultaneously in both official languages and are made available electronically on the Parliament of Canada Web site at www.parl.gc.ca.
+These documents enable all interested parties to follow parliamentary business; they also provide a permanent record of debate, decisions made, and information about business due to come before the House and its committees.
+All House publications are published simultaneously in both official languages and are made available electronically on the Parliament of Canada website at www.parl.gc.ca.
 Some publications are also available in hard copy.

 Based on the handwritten “Scroll”—the notes and records kept by the Clerk of the House and other Table Officers during a sitting—the Journals are the official record of House decisions and other transactions such as petitions presented, documents tabled, etc.

-The unedited Journals for each sitting are available the following morning.
+The unedited Journals for each sitting are usually available later that evening.
 Revised compilations are printed on a weekly basis.

-The House of Commons Debates, more commonly known as "Hansard", is the edited verbatim report of proceedings that take place in the House and in Committees of the Whole House.
+The House of Commons Debates, more commonly known as “Hansard”, is the complete—edited, revised, and corrected—report of proceedings that take place in the House and in Committees of the Whole.

 The Debates are produced directly from an audio recording of the proceedings as well as information provided by Debates staff stationed on the floor of the Chamber.